ryanblackman824/Lux/README.md

-# my-prototype
+# Lux Prototype

-A front-end prototype of a ServiceNow-style workspace, built to match the "Ryan Playground 2K26" Figma design pixel-for-pixel.
+A front end prototype of a ServiceNow style workspace, built to match the Figma design pixel-for-pixel.
 React + TypeScript + Vite + Tailwind CSS, no backend — all data is mocked in-component.

 **Live demo:** https://my-prototype-ashen.vercel.app